PhotoPay/ppcloud-ios/README.md

 For updating the table view, your Home view controller should implement PPTableViewDataSourceDelegate protocol.
 This can be as simple as this:

-	/**
- 	 Called when new items are inserted into table view.
- 	 Method passes the exact index paths of the inserted elements */
 	- (void)tableViewDataSource:(PPTableViewDataSource*)dataSource
  	 didInsertItemsAtIndexPaths:(NSArray*)indexPaths {
     	[[self billsTable] beginUpdates];